NORTH SHORE PAROCHIAL LEAGUE

 Each school’s athletic director shall approve all tournaments that will be played by their teams to ensure league games take precedence over tournaments.
-At no time will a league team play in a tournament sponsored by a non-Archdiocesan program.

-Archdiocesan guidelines state, “A student-athlete may participate with a non-Archdiocesan team in the same sport during the season provided that student’s priority and commitment is with the parish/school team.”
+Archdiocesan guidelines state “A student-athlete may participate with a non-Archdiocesan team in the same sport during the season PROVIDED that student’s priority and commitment is with the parish/school team.

 No more than 18 matches during the season, exclusive of tournaments.